 There are many reasons someone might need to sell a tenant-occupied property in the Valley of the Sun (Arizona).

 You hate being a landlord, landlord life is not for you!
 You want to take advantage of Phoenix, Arizona hot sellers’ market.
 You are looking to move money elsewhere.
+The unknown of the recent coronavirus pandemic.
 If you must sell a home with tenants its best to tread lightly

 and do some research.
-Kidding… JK it’s not breaking bad style of selling homes although we have been called the wild wild west or real estate.
-Everyday homes in Phoenix, Scottsdale, Tempe, Chandler, Mesa, Gilbert, Glendale, Peoria, and through Maricopa County Arizona are being sold with tenants in place.
+Kidding… JK it’s not breaking bad style of selling homes although we have been called the wild wild west of real estate.
+Everyday homes in Phoenix, Scottsdale, Carefree, Cave Creek, Fountain Hills, Tempe, Chandler, Mesa, Gilbert, Glendale, Peoria, and through Maricopa County Arizona are being sold with tenants in place.

 Here lies the good, the bad, and the ugly of selling a home with tenants plus some advice and guidance from top Realtor Juan Pesqueira ——————->